yangdanny97/yangdanny97.github.io/_posts/2024-12-20-adopt-your-spot.md

 # Which neighborhoods have the most participants?

-The coordinates are not available in the downloaded data, so I had to use Google Maps' [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) to convert the addresses back into coordinates, with some manual edits for ~20 addresses that were ambiguous or unrecognized.
+The coordinates for each location are not available in the downloaded data despite being part of the map, so I had to use Google Maps' [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) to convert the location names back into coordinates, with some manual edits for ~20 locations that were ambiguous or unrecognized.

 Below is a map of the number of participants by neighborhood.